 I source: Ebay.de

-So far it's the only known pre-war Julius Keilwerth brass instrument.
+It might be the only known pre-war Julius Keilwerth brass instrument.

 In the early 1950s, in addition to their saxophones, Keilwerth started producing their own trumpets, trombones, and at some point also cornets and flugelhorns.
 In a 2004 Gaby Kerrmann from the marketing department of The Music Group, in an e-mail to Glenn B. Howell, states that Keilwerth made trumpets from 1955 till 1980.
-That they had started in 1955 is confirmed by this letterhead from March 1995, were Julius Keilwerth presents itself as maker of saxophones ánd of jazz trumpets and jazz trombones.
+That they already had started in 1955 is confirmed by this letterhead from March 1995, were Julius Keilwerth presents itself as maker of saxophones ánd of jazz trumpets and jazz trombones.

 Catalogs give a little insight in brass production from 1955 onwards.
 There is a 1958 catalog, in English, maybe targeted at the US market, with models named De Luxe, Toneking and Super de Luxe.

 A 1959 catalog in German shows a cornet and trombone on the cover and a trumpet and trombone with their cases.
 I haven't found the instrument pages yet.

 There is a catalog dated March 1967.
 Here prices of the cases (the only thing I can compare) are up some 25%.